Skip to content

 Provenance

 Soon after the loss of this vessel, Captain Hill of the Royal Navy in Derry, whose experience of the north-west coast from Blacksod to Lough Foyle was second to none, wrote to one of the members of the Corporation for Preserving and Improving the Port of Dublin (the Ballast Board, the predecessor to the Commissioners of Irish Lights) suggesting that a lighthouse should be placed on Fannet Point.
-He also backed up his request by stating that the Saldana would not have been lost if there had been a light on Fannet.
+He also backed up his request by stating that the Saldana would not have been lost without a light on Fannet.

 A Remarkable Lighthouse